Bioparco di Roma: Highlights, Tickets, and Opening Hours

 Gift Shop

-Take-home toys, books, games, stationery, and other souvenirs are available in Bioparco Gift Shop.
+Take-home toys, books, games, stationery, and other souvenirs are available at the Bioparco Gift Shop.

 The shop includes plastic-free packaging to play its part in nature.